Taylor Swift albums discography

-Under a recording contract with Republic Records signed in 2018, Swift has released six original studio albums—Lover (2019), Folklore (2020), Evermore (2020), Midnights (2022), The Tortured Poets Department (2024), and The Life of a Showgirl (2025)—all of them peaked atop the Billboard 200.
-Lover was Swift's first to reach number one in Spain and Sweden.
+Under a recording contract with Republic Records signed in 2018, Swift has released six original albums—Lover (2019), Folklore (2020), Evermore (2020), Midnights (2022), The Tortured Poets Department (2024), and The Life of a Showgirl (2025)—all of which peaked atop the Billboard 200.
+Lover was Swift's first to reach number one in Spain, Indonesia, and Sweden.
 Midnights, The Tortured Poets Department, and The Life of a Showgirl each sold one million first-week copies in the United States, and they reached number one in Australia, Canada, Denmark, Ireland, New Zealand, Spain, Norway, and the United Kingdom.
-In the United States, The Tortured Poets Department was Swift's first album to open with two million units first-week, and The Life of a Showgirl opened with four million units, becoming the fastest-selling album in modern American history.
+In the United States, The Tortured Poets Department was Swift's first album to open with two million units in its first week, and The Life of a Showgirl opened with four million units, becoming the fastest-selling album in modern American history.

-Swift's departure from Big Machine resulted in a dispute over the ownership of her first six studio albums in 2019, which resulted in her re-recording four albums—Fearless (Taylor's Version) (2021), Red (Taylor's Version) (2021), Speak Now (Taylor's Version) (2023), and 1989 (Taylor's Version) (2023)—all of which reached number one in Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States.
+Swift's departure from Big Machine resulted in a dispute over the ownership of her first six albums in 2019, which resulted in her re-recording four albums—Fearless (Taylor's Version) (2021), Red (Taylor's Version) (2021), Speak Now (Taylor's Version) (2023), and 1989 (Taylor's Version) (2023)—all of which reached number one in Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States.
 Fearless (Taylor's Version) was the first re-recorded album to top the Billboard 200, and 1989 (Taylor's Version) sold over a million US first-week copies.
-Swift holds the record for the most annual best-selling albums in the United States—eight times: Fearless in 2009, 1989 in 2014, Reputation in 2017, Lover in 2019, Folklore in 2020, Midnights in 2022, 1989 (Taylor's Version) in 2023, and The Tortured Poets Department in 2024.
+Swift holds the record for the most annual best-selling albums in the United States—nine times: Fearless in 2009, 1989 in 2014, Reputation in 2017, Lover in 2019, Folklore in 2020, Midnights in 2022, 1989 (Taylor's Version) in 2023, The Tortured Poets Department in 2024, and The Life of a Showgirl in 2025.